 How does $1 million sound?
-Well, 1 million in Sweeps Cash ($C), that is.
+Well, 1 million in Sweeps Coins ($C), that is.

 Chumba Casino‘s Fireshot Jackpots Grand Jackpot has risen above the seven-digit mark for the second time in the site’s history.
 There is a big opportunity for someone to win life-changing money as soon as this evening.

 Fireshot Jackpots is a set of progressive jackpot slots.
 Each bet on the member slots feeds into the pool that builds these massive opportunities.

 On Chumba, two slot games are eligible for the Grand Jackpot.
 They are:

 At present, the jackpot sits at $C1,002,841.
 However, activity on the weekend is likely to jam that number higher.